Dissecting On-Again, Off-Again Relationships

 [Related reading: The Five Devaluation Triggers]

-After a variable time apart, with me struggling in vain to figure out what had gone wrong, Tina always came back in what’s known in psychology circles as a “hoover.”
+After a variable time apart, with me struggling in vain to figure out what had gone wrong, Tina always came back in what’s commonly known among victims of narcissistic abuse as a “hoover.”
 She’d suck me back in.
 She’d heal the self-esteem wound she caused by vanishing without a word and commence with a new period of idealization and love-bombing.

 Each time this cycle repeated, the trauma bond became stronger.
 Each discard was more devastating and painful than the last.